rumpl/pepper/README.md

 ## Configuration

 By default, pepper will search for the `pepperconfig.yml` file in the current directory.
 If none is found it will run with some default configuration.
-The `pepperconfig.yml` sould have the following ...:
+The `pepperconfig.yml` sould be as follows:

     RuleName1:
         level: [notice|warning|error]